Zerogate309/Rainmeter-Skin_Hex-H/README.md

 - Added: Top CPU-Process
 - Added: 3 Skins for different time zones
-- Added: A setup skin for "Apps1" skin (easy edit the Icons & Links) (Just put all Icons in the Apps1 folder)
+- Added: A setup skin for "Apps1" skin (easy edit the Icons & Links) (all Icons must be in the Apps1 folder)
 - many, many Bug fixes and improvements!